KarAshutosh/karashutosh.github.io/blogs/blog4.md

     ![JSON search result with the Christmas special](media/blog4/search-result_christmas.png)

 10. Go to [http://localhost:3000/#/login](http://localhost:3000/#/login) and log in as any user.
 11. Add any regularly available product into you shopping basket to prevent problems at checkout later.
-Memorize your `BasketId` value in the request payload (when viewing the Network tab) or find the same information in the `bid` variable in your browser’s Session Storage (in the Application tab).
+Memorize your `BasketId` value in the request payload (when viewing the Network tab) or find the same information in the `bid` variable in your browser's Session Storage (in the Application tab).
 12. Craft and send a `POST` request to [http://localhost:3000/api/BasketItems](http://localhost:3000/api/BasketItems) with
     - `{"BasketId": "<Your Basket ID>", "ProductId": 10, "quantity": 1}` as body
     - and `application/json` as `Content-Type`